 The Ergonomic Practice Assessment (EPA)

-Over the past thirteen years, I have been called upon to do Ergonomic Practice Assessment (EPA) on behalf of individual clinicians, legal firms, worker compensation groups, and insurance companies.
+Since 1996, I have been called upon to do Ergonomic Practice Assessment (EPA) on behalf of individual clinicians, legal firms, worker compensation groups, and insurance companies.
 These assessments of practice ergonomics are most often requested as a means to determine the contribution (if any) of problematic clinical ergonomics to the reported impairment, practice restriction, and/or disability of a dentist, dental hygienist, or dental assistant, and to determine the projected role (if any) of ergonomics training/retraining in reducing the problem and rehabilitating the individual as part of a return to work (RTW) strategy.

 Standard industry Functional Capacity Evaluations and other work-capacity and stress-capacity measures are generalized for all types of workers and for all types of work requirements.
 They are very useful adjunctive evaluations which help determine areas of true physical limitations which might affect clinical work, but dental clinical treatment is primarily in the micromotor domain (a continuum of small muscle movements with a high required level of control but very little force).
 Dental professionals use very fine motor skills for which strength and stamina are not as important as the ergonomics of balance and finesse.
 If strength and stamina are important in modern dental practice, it is usually because the basic rules of clinical ergonomics are being violated.
 Such violations are quite common among practitioners, unfortunately, and the effects for an individual clinician are often obscured by the tolerance threshold of the clinician.
 Changes in fitness, changes in schedule, compromises of general health, and many other stress factors can alter this threshold and yield discomfort and breakdown for that same clinician.
 One of the key strategies which can allow a motivated individual to return to practice is adjustment of the ergonomics of practice so as to optimize the thresholds for comfort and healing.
 The Ergonomic Practice Assessment is a key evaluation to provide both baseline and follow-up information to determine the profile of the clinician and the clinic settings.